 |From your water provider*||From wells or other untreated sources|

 * Water providers include cities and other municipalities that sell treated water to their customers.

 Your emergency water supply should ideally be stored in a consistently cool, dark location.
 Storage locations will vary depending on the amount of space that you have available in your home, and the size and number of your storage containers.

 For example, if you live in an apartment where space is tight, you may opt to store your emergency water supply in the back of a closet or under a bed.
 Bottled water or slim containers such as jerrycans will fit nicely in small spaces.

 On the other hand, if your home has more space available, you may choose to tuck smaller containers throughout the house or to store larger ones in your garage or basement.

 Either way, you should make sure that some of your emergency water supply is easily accessible and to carry with you in case you have to leave your home in a hurry.

 Your emergency water supply should be periodically switched out.
 The general rule is to follow best by dates on store bought water, and to switch out water in your own containers every six months.

-However, water, unlike food, does not go bad.
+However, properly stored water, unlike food, does not go bad.
 So, if you need to access your emergency water supply and you’ve had it longer than the best by date on the bottle or stored it longer than six months, not to worry!
 It may not taste like the best water you’ve ever had, but it will be safe for you to drink.
 You may be able to improve the taste slightly by letting it stand for a while, or pouring it from clean container to clean container to expose it to air.
 And, you may want to treat water that you’ve stored in your own containers before drinking it as a precaution.

 Things to think about when using larger containers to store emergency water